Return to blog

 • Loss of smell or taste

-These symptoms were just the tip of the iceberg, there were many more on the list.
-However, these three were present in most COVID cases or were exclusively caused by the virus.
+These symptoms were just the beginning, as many more were added to the list.
+However, these three were either present in most COVID cases or were exclusive to the virus.

-A recent UK study, conducted with data provided by an app called Zoe Covid-19, found an interesting change in how COVID-19 infections manifest.
+In late 2022, a UK study, conducted with data from the Zoe Covid-19 app, revealed an interesting change in how COVID-19 infections manifest.

-On the Zoe Covid-19 app, 17,500 individuals with confirmed COVID cases reported their symptoms.
-King’s College London analyzed these data with the support of the NHS and discovered that the loss of smell or taste is no longer as frequent in COVID cases anymore.
+On the Zoe COVID-19 app, thousands of individuals with confirmed COVID cases reported their symptoms.
+King’s College London analyzed these data with the support of the NHS and discovered that the loss of smell or taste is no longer as common in COVID cases.

-However, other symptoms, less common at first, became more frequent as the virus mutated.
-For instance:
+However, other symptoms, less common initially, became more frequent as the virus mutated.
+These included:

 • Vocal hoarseness